a-type/verdant/docs/docs/react-router.md

 ];
 ```

-#### Preloading with lo-fi queries
+#### Preloading with Verdant queries

-This is `@lo-fi/react-router`, after all, so you'd expect that preloading lo-fi data should be easy.
+This is `@verdant/react-router`, after all, so you'd expect that preloading Verdant data should be easy.

-Since all lo-fi queries are cached, you can go ahead and run whatever query you anticipate using on a page.
+Since all Verdant queries are cached, you can go ahead and run whatever query you anticipate using on a page.
 But since queries are disposed from the cache after a while if they aren't subscribed to, there are different techniques depending on which callback you use.

-> Also note that these examples assume you have a single, global lo-fi client instance.
+> Also note that these examples assume you have a single, global Verdant client instance.
 If you have different instances provided by different levels of React context, you won't be able to use this feature as it works currently, sorry.
-Consider using `onClick` handlers on individual links to call queries on the lo-fi client you get from context instead.
+Consider using `onClick` handlers on individual links to call queries on the Verdant client you get from context instead.

 For `onVisited`, since the route is mounting, you can probably just fire-and-forget your query.